All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Weeks 1-2 (2.5 mg)

-Your first injection marks the beginning, but do not expect dramatic changes yet.
+Your first injection marks the beginning, but don't expect dramatic changes yet.
 Tirzepatide is building in your system, and the 2.5 mg dose is sub-therapeutic.
 Most patients notice a slight decrease in appetite by day 3 or 4.
 Some experience mild nausea.
 Weight loss in the first two weeks is typically 1 to 3 pounds, much of which is water and reduced food volume.

 Weeks 3-4 (2.5 mg)